NYUEngelberg/NYUEngelberg.github.io/pages/GLAM3D/set_goals.md

 [^37]:
      These investigations can serve a wide range of purposes, even within the context of a single object.
 One research team used a scan of Jackson Pollock’s Alchemy to assist with diagnosis, conservation, and interpretation, as well as with the creation of an interactive kiosk that allowed viewers to explore the geometry of the work and a 1:1 physical model to help the public interact with the work. _See_ Marco Callieri et al., _Alchemy in 3D: A Digitization for a Journey Through Matter_, Digital Heritage (2015), [http://vcg.isti.cnr.it/Publications/ 2015/CPPDPLS15/DH2015%20(Post)%20- %20Alchemy%20in%203D%20A%20Digitization %20for%20a%20Journey%20Through %20Matter.pdf](http://vcg.isti.cnr.it/Publications/2015/CPPDPLS15/DH2015%20(Post)%20-%20Alchemy%20in%203D%20A%20Digitization%20for%20a%20Journey%20Through%20Matter.pdf)

+[^44]:
+    Digitization can also be used as part of a program to make the resources more physically accessible to the public.
+The Smithsonian Institution used a digitized version of the _Cosmic Buddha_ to create a cast concrete replica that incorporated bronze contact points that activated pre-recorded narration. _Chinese Sculpture Replica: Cosmic Buddha_, Concept Realizations, [https://www.conceptrealizations.com/ chinese-sculpture-replica/](https://www.conceptrealizations.com/chinese-sculpture-replica/), last accessed June 2, 2020.

 [^38]:
      _See e.g._, British Museum Schools, Twitter (October 11, 2016), [https://twitter.com/BM_Schools/ status/785832150276988930](https://twitter.com/BM_Schools/status/785832150276988930)